 Magic truffles, like magic mushrooms, are also known to grow in the wild in most countries with a suitable climate.
 Anywhere with damp, marshy woodland is a good bet; but any truffle hunter should be able to identify poisonous species of fungus as well as psilocybin-containing species.

-Since magic truffles contain exactly the same active ingredients as magic mushrooms (mainly psilocybin), the quality of the experience is reported to be very similar.
+Since magic truffles contain exactly the same active ingredients as magic mushrooms (mainly psilocybin), the quality of the magic truffle trip is reported to be very similar.

 Magic truffles can be ingested in various ways.
 They can be eaten fresh, brewed into a tea, or dried truffles can be packed into capsules.
-At Synthesis, truffles are ingested as a ginger-infused tea; a relatively pleasant administration, which helps to mask their strong, often earthy taste.
-The ginger also helps to settle the stomach, as some people can experience nausea from psilocybin truffles.
+At Synthesis, truffles are ingested as a ginger-infused tea; a relatively pleasant administration, which helps to mask the strong, often earthy magic truffles taste.
+The ginger in the magic truffles tea also helps to settle the stomach, as some people can experience nausea from psilocybin truffles.
 The truffle tea also makes it convenient for participants to re-dose if required; a second cup can be taken during the session.

-Users describe profound changes in perception, including bodily sensations, auditory and visual hallucinations, and feelings of seeing reality from a new angle.
-Some people reach a new understanding about their inner life or their outer world during the experience itself; for others, these individualised insights dawn or develop later, with the aid of reinterpretation and integration techniques.
+Magic Truffles’ effects can be intense.
+Users describe profound changes in perception, including bodily sensations, deep emotional insights and mystical experiences.
+Some people reach a new understanding of their inner life or their outer world during the experience itself; for others, these individualized insights dawn or develop later, with the aid of reinterpretation and integration techniques.